María José Marín

 María José Marín (born 17 July 2006) is a Colombian amateur golfer.
-She was semi-finalist at the 2022 U.S. Girls' Junior and 2024 U.S. Women's Amateur before winning the 2025 NCAA Individual Championship.
+She was semifinalist at the 2022 U.S. Girls' Junior and 2024 U.S. Women's Amateur before winning the 2025 NCAA Individual Championship and 2026 Augusta National Women's Amateur.

 Amateur career

 Marín won the South American Girls Championship (Campeonato Sudamericano Juvenil) in 2021 and 2022, and later won the South American Women's Amateur (Abierto Sudamericano Amateur) in 2024 and 2025.
-She was also runner-up at the R&A's Women's Amateur Latin America in 2021 and 2022.
+She was also runner-up at the R&A's Women's Amateur Latin America in 2021 and 2022 before winning in 2026.

 Marín represented Colombia at the 2022 Espirito Santo Trophy in France, the Junior Golf World Cup in Japan, the Spirit International Amateur in Texas, and the 2022 World Junior Girls Championship in Canada, where she was the runner-up behind Cayetana Fernández.
-She was a semi-finalist at the 2022 U.S. Girls' Junior.
-In 2023, she won the Mexican Women's Amateur by four strokes, and at the Augusta National Women's Amateur she became the first Latin American to make the cut to play at Augusta National Golf Club.
+She was a semifinalist at the 2022 U.S. Girls' Junior.
+She won the 2023 Mexican Women's Amateur by four strokes.
+She won medalist honors at the 2024 U.S. Women's Amateur at Southern Hills and dominated her way into the semifinals of match play, where she had to withdraw due to injury.

+At the Augusta National Women's Amateur, she became the first Latin American to make the cut to play at Augusta National Golf Club in 2023, and shot a 68 to win the event by four strokes ahead of Andrea Revuelta in 2026.

 College career

 Marín enrolled at the University of Arkansas in 2023.
 Playing with the Arkansas Razorbacks women's golf team, she was named the SEC Freshman of the Year, WGCA First Team All-American, and to the WGCA All-Freshman Team, after shooting four rounds under par to tie for 4th at the 2024 NCAA Individual Championship.
 As a sophomore she won the 2025 NCAA Individual Championship and was named SEC Player of the Year, joining Stacy Lewis (2007) and María Fassi (2019) as the Razorbacks’ individual champions.
 The win earned her a spot in 2025 U.S. Women's Open.

 In 2024, she finished tied 17th at the Walmart NW Arkansas Championship on the LPGA Tour.
-She won medalist honors at the 2024 U.S. Women's Amateur at Southern Hills and dominated her way into the semi-finals of match play, where she had to withdraw due to injury.
 She was selected to play in the Arnold Palmer Cup in 2024 and 2025.